samarthdd/GW-proxy/OVAs-creation/Linux-Desktop.md

   sudo ufw allow from any to any port 3389 proto tcp
   ```

-* Install ***Nomachine*** (optional) which is a remote desktop tool that's more reliable than RDC
+* OPTIONAL (in case you want to access Linux Desktop VM remotely)

-  ​	from Firefox visit the following link https://www.nomachine.com/download/download&id=2 and click on download
+  Install ***Nomachine*** - a remote desktop tool that's more reliable than Remote Desktop

-  ​	then from terminal run the following
+  ​From Firefox visit the following link https://www.nomachine.com/download/download&id=2 and click on download and then from terminal run the following

   ```bash
   cd /home/glasswall/Downloads
   sudo dpkg -i nomachine_6.12.3_7_amd64.deb
   ```

-  ​	Now from any remote client that has nomachine installed on it you can access this vm using the configured IP and the username and password.
+  ​Now from any remote client that has nomachine installed on it you can access this VM using the configured IP and the username and password.

 * Download and install ovftool from This [link](https://download2.vmware.com/software/vmtools/1105/VMware-ovftool-4.4.0-15722219-lin.x86_64.bundle?HashKey=0ae0062f8101b853e7c677c183820f4a&params=%7B%22custnumber%22%3A%22dEBkaHdlamUqZQ%3D%3D%22%2C%22sourcefilesize%22%3A%2238.57+MB%22%2C%22dlgcode%22%3A%22OVFTOOL440%22%2C%22languagecode%22%3A%22en%22%2C%22source%22%3A%22BETA%22%2C%22downloadtype%22%3A%22manual%22%2C%22eula%22%3A%22N%22%2C%22downloaduuid%22%3A%226a50c45a-8320-489a-89cd-caba573f7462%22%2C%22purchased%22%3A%22N%22%2C%22dlgtype%22%3A%22Drivers+%26+Tools%22%2C%22productversion%22%3A%224.4.0%22%7D&AuthKey=1607006924_f313c8fb4e891f142ef8ac5a6180cd63) (you will may need login credentials)